-I guess we would have to define possible bias as where a witness has a reason other than truth-telling to tell a story.
+Possible bias, then, may arise where a witness has a reason other than truth-telling to tell a story.
 If he or she had been offered money by one side or the other, or stood to gain a promotion from one of the parties, or was related to one of the parties- we would say there was a danger of bias.

-Justice Windeyer in the High Court of Australia referred to this in Wren v Emmett Contractors Pty Ltd (1969) 43 ALJR 213 at 221, noting:
+Justice Windeyer referred to this in Wren v Emmett Contractors Pty Ltd (1969) 43 ALJR 213 at 221, noting:

 In assessing the testimony of any witness in any case it is relevant to know whether he has any interest or concern in the outcome of the case which might not make him impartial...
-When his testimony is being weighed, it is relevant to know the nature and extent of his interest, how the result of the case will affect him, what for him is at stake.
+When his testimony is being weighed, it is relevant to know the nature and extent of his interest, how the result of the case will affect him, what for him is at stake.12

 Is that what we find in the New Testament?
-Oddly enough, I don't think so.
+It seems not.
 True, the authors of the New Testament were followers of Jesus.
 But what motive did they have for telling the story of the resurrection other than that they believed in the truth of it?
 Starting in the 1st century, and extending well into the 2nd and 3rd centuries, Christians were despised and persecuted and killed for their faith.
-In the New Testament itself, in the book called "Acts of the Apostles" which relates what happened after Jesus' death and resurrection, there is an account of two of Jesus' followers, Peter and John, being arrested by the authorities and specifically told not to talk to others about Jesus' resurrection (Acts 4:1-22).
+In the New Testament itself, in the book that relates what happened after Jesus' death and resurrection, there is an account of two of Jesus' followers, Peter and John, being arrested by the authorities and specifically told not to talk to others about Jesus' resurrection (Acts 4:1-22).
 Later Peter and others, when they disobeyed the order, were arrested again, and beaten, and only just escaped being killed (Acts 5:33-41).
 Later still there is a clear account of another one of the church leaders being beheaded for continuing to preach about Jesus (Acts 12:2).